-- 6 Recreational vessel passage on the Old River channel is of greater concern than along Connection - 7 Slough due to the higher volume of traffic.
-The Project has the potential to affect existing - 8 recreational opportunities by impeding vessel passage at certain times.
-The proposed operations - 9 scenario is described in Table 2.XX.
-It is anticipated that the gates would be in an open position - 10 much of time.
-The gates would be open throughout April and May and from July through - 11 November, during which time all vessels could pass and be minimally impeded.
-From December - 12 until March, the gates would be closed for approximately 0.5 hour to 2.5 hours a day.
-During - March, the Old River gates would be closed on flood tide, up to 10 hours a day, and the - 14 Connection Slough gates would be closed except during a 4-hour period, during slack tides. - 15 During June, the Old River gates would be closed about 10 hours per day on flood-tide and open - 16 on ebb-tides (including slack-tides) about 14 hours per day, and the Connection Slough gates - would be open about 4 hours per day on slack-tides.
-The gates would be open during weekends in - 18 June, which would facilitate access by recreational vessels. - The gate system was designed to be sufficiently flexible to allow for vessel passage as needed. - 20 Smaller vessels (24 feet or smaller and 10,000 pounds or less) could use the boat ramps, trailers, - and tow vehicles that would be available to portage around the barrier while the gates are closed. - 22 The gates would be staffed 24 hours per day when operational, and the operator would be able to - 23 assist boaters using the boat ramp system.
-Larger vessels that need to move through this part of - 24 the central Delta while the gates are closed could be accommodated by opening the gate briefly to - allow passage; smaller recreational vessels in the vicinity could pass at this time as well. - 26 The lead agencies would keep the Sector Waterways Management Division (USCG Station Yerba - 27 Buena Island) informed about the Project, so that relevant information regarding the gates, - methods of vessel passage, expected closure schedule, and duration of barrier installation - 29 activities was included in the Local Notice to Mariners as appropriate.
-The USCG also would - 30 update navigation charts as appropriate. - 31 Additionally, an educational program would be implemented to inform boaters of the purpose of - 32 the Project, expected duration of installation activities and gate closures, and operational - 33 characteristics of the gates.
-The program would include notices in local newspapers and boater - 34 publications as appropriate; notices also would be posted at local marinas and boat launches. - No restrictions to boater access would occur once the gates were removed in 2014.
+- 11 Recreational vessel passage on the Old River channel is of greater concern than along - 12 Connection Slough due to the higher volume of traffic.
+The Project has the potential to affect - existing recreational opportunities by impeding vessel passage at certain times.
+The proposed - operations scenario is described in Table 2-4.
+The gates would be in an open position much of - time.
+They would be open throughout April and May and from July through November, during - which time all vessels could pass and be minimally impeded.
+From December until March, the - gates would be closed for approximately 0.5 hour to 2.5 hours a day.
+During March, the Old - 18 River gates would be closed on flood tide, up to 10 hours a day (flood tide occurs twice a day; - 19 therefore, the gates would be closed for two approximately 5-hour periods a day), and the - 20 Connection Slough gates would be closed for approximately 20 hours, except during a 4-hour - period during slack tides.
+During June, the Old River gates would be closed about 10 hours per - day on flood-tide and open on ebb-tides (including slack-tides) about 14 hours per day, and the - 23 Connection Slough gates would be open about 4 hours per day on slack-tides.
+The gates would - be open during weekends in June, which would facilitate access by recreational vessels. - 25 The gate system was designed to be sufficiently flexible to allow for vessel passage as needed. - 26 Smaller vessels (24 feet or smaller and 10,000 pounds or less) could use the boat ramps, trailers, - 27 and tow vehicles that would be available to portage around the barrier while the gates are closed. - 28 The gates would be staffed 24 hours per day when operational, and the operator would be able to - assist boaters using the boat ramp system.
+Commercial vessels that need to move through this - part of the central Delta while the gates are closed would be accommodated by opening the gate - briefly to allow passage; recreational vessels in the vicinity could pass at this time as well. - 32 The lead agencies would keep the Sector Waterways Management Division (USCG Station - Yerba Buena Island) informed about the Project, so that relevant information regarding the gates, - methods of vessel passage, expected closure schedule, and duration of barrier installation - activities was included in the Local Notice to Mariners as appropriate.
+The USCG also would - update navigation charts as appropriate. - Additionally, an educational program would be implemented to inform boaters of the purpose of - 38 the Project, expected duration of installation activities and gate closures, and operational - characteristics of the gates.
+The program would include notices in local newspapers and boater - 40 publications as appropriate; notices also would be posted at local marinas and boat launches.